-- Documented diagnosis of moderate to severe asthma AND - Prescriber attests or clinical reviewer has found that Fasenra (benralizumab) is NOT being prescribed as:
+2. Prescriber attests or clinical reviewer has found that Fasenra (benralizumab) is NOT being prescribed as:

-- (a) Monotherapy for asthma (must be prescribed as add-on maintenance to be used in combination with other medications for long-term control of asthma)
+(a) Monotherapy for asthma (must be prescribed as add-on maintenance to be used in combination with other medications for long-term control of asthma) AND

-AND - (b) Concurrent therapy with other monoclonal antibodies used to treat asthma [i.e., Xolair (omalizumab) OR other IL-5 inhibitors [Cinqair (reslizumab), Nucala (mepolizumab)] OR IL-2 agonist Dupixent (dupilumab) OR Anti-TSLP Tezspire (Tezepelumab-ekko)] AND - 3.
-Documentation of one of the following [DOCUMENTATION REQUIRED]: - (a) Member has eosinophilic phenotype or predominantly eosinophil-driven disease with blood eosinophil counts: >150 cells/microliter at initiation of therapy (within 6 weeks of request) Or >300cells/microliter in the prior 12 months OR - (b) Member has experienced exacerbation(s) or hospitalization(s), within the last 12 months documented by ANY of the following: - TWO (2) or more exacerbations requiring treatment with systemic corticosteroid (intramuscular, intravenous, or oral) despite the use of highdose inhaled corticosteroids in the past 12 months OR - ii.
+(b) Concurrent therapy with other monoclonal antibodies used to treat asthma [i.e., Xolair (omalizumab) OR other IL-5 inhibitors [Cinqair (reslizumab), Nucala (mepolizumab)] OR IL-4 agonist Dupixent (dupilumab) OR Anti-TSLP Tezspire (Tezepelumab-ekko)] AND

+- 3. Documentation member has eosinophilic phenotype or predominantly eosinophil-driven disease with blood eosinophil counts: ≥150 cells/microliter at initiation of therapy (within 6 weeks of request) Or ≥300 cells/microliter in the prior 12 months [DOCUMENTATION REQUIRED]: AND - 4.
+Member has experienced exacerbation(s) or hospitalization(s), within the last 12 months documented by ANY of the following: - i.
+TWO (2) or more exacerbations requiring treatment with systemic corticosteroid (intramuscular, intravenous, or oral) despite the use of high- dose inhaled corticosteroids in the past 12 months OR - ii.
 Two-fold increase or greater in the dose of systemic corticosteroid treatment for asthma exacerbations OR - iii.
 Asthma worsens upon tapering of oral corticosteroid therapy OR - iv.
 Mechanical ventilation in the past 12 months OR - v.
 Poor symptom control indicated by Asthma Control Questionnaire (ACQ) score consistently greater than 1.5 or Asthma Control Test (ACT) score consistently less than 20 OR - vi.
 Forced expiratory volume in 1 second (FEV1) < 80% predicted OR - vii.
 FEV1/forced vital capacity (FVC) < 0.80